RezJalali/Upsampling-MODIS-Land-Cover-Product-to-30-m-using-Landsat-8-imagery/README.md

 The core of this project is the use of seasonal composites to capture vegetation phenology, providing the machine learning model with rich, time-series information to drastically improve classification accuracy over methods that use a single annual composite.

+*Note: To run the code seamlessly, check out HOW TO USE section.*

 # Key Features
 - Image Downscaling: Upsamples the 500m MODIS LULC product to a detailed 30m resolution, making it suitable for regional-scale analysis.